 I remember the days when the team was named the Mighty Ducks of Anaheim, after the popular 90’s movie starring Emilio Estevez (remember him?!).
 It seemed so strange to have a professional hockey team in California.
 Fast forward 20 years and California is home to some of the most competitive teams in the NHL.

 Now imagine this – you get to watch a hockey game while wearing shorts, t-shirt and flip flops.
 It’s the best of both worlds!

 Okay, so you can’t technically catch a baseball game in the middle of winter, but while we’re on the topic of sports, it should be mentioned that the Angels have one of the best ballparks in the major leagues.

-Typically the MLB season starts the first week of April, so keep that in mind if you like watching live sporting events.
+Typically the season starts the first week of April, so keep that in mind if you like watching live sports.